-In PE this half term, all pupils will develop their creative skills.
+In PE this half term, all pupils will develop their social skills.
 The aim of this unit of learning is to use PE to develop skills that will assist pupils in succeeding in sport and in the real world.

 For further updates, please be sure to keep an eye on the website.

 There are 58 pupils in Year 6 during 2018-19.
 Out of these pupils: